 Maltese officials believe that ESA efforts and NATO can be compatible, so long as NATO avoids delinking, duplicating, or discriminating between their activities.
-They see American concerns about ESA as based on a misunderstanding that Europe needs to resolve.
+They see American concerns about

+ESA as based on a misunderstandi SA as based on a misunderstanding that Europe needs to resolve.